May 5, 2017 at 7:00 pm- August 13, 2017

 Curator: Meghan Grubb

-Color Key will open at the Contemporary Art Museum – St. Louis (May 5 at 7:00 pm) in the front gallery along with other CAM Summer Exhibitions.
-Color Key features the winners of the Critical Mass for the Visual Arts 2016 Creative Stimulus Award, which is the 8th in a series.
+Color Key was held at the Contemporary Art Museum – St. Louis in the front gallery along with other CAM Summer Exhibitions.
+Color Key featured the winners of the Critical Mass for the Visual Arts 2016 Creative Stimulus Award, which is the 8th in a series.
 This year’s selected artists are Ellie Balk, Addoley Dzegede and Amy Reidel.
 Creative Stimulus awards unrestricted funding to support artists to pursue special projects, experiment with new techniques, and deepen their understanding of their working processes.
 Each artist will receive an award of $1,500 for their use as creative operating capital along with the opportunity to present their work in an exhibition in 2017.
 The artists were selected by a jury from nearly 40 St. Louis-area visual artists who applied for this award, which recognizes artists for their outstanding work and commitment to developing their careers.

 Ellie Balk situates her longtime artistic inquiry into the visualization of the number pi.
 For her exhibition at CAM she explore pi within the cultural and geographical context of Saint-Louis, Senegal, having spent a five-week residency there.
 During her time in Senegal, Balk gathered physical artifacts from her immediate environment—pieces of broken tile, stones, shards of wood, and bits of pottery.
 Considering the aggregate of these remnants a reflection of the colors of Saint-Louis, Balk assembled a palette of the place, then integrated this color scheme into a visual and auditory exploration of pi.
 Experienced as both a wall mural and a musical score, Balk utilizes systems of translation to share the sound of pi within the particular atmosphere of Saint-Louis, Senegal.
 Balk received her MFA from the Pratt Institute and BFA from Bowling Green State University in Ohio.
 Her murals can be found throughout New York, and recently at St. Alexius Hospital in St. Louis.